ahansen03/tennis_seed_performance/README.md

 | ATP  | 6631  | 0.3276 | 0.2203 |

-We run Welch’s t-test and arrive at the conclusion that the differences in average upset frequency between ATP and WTA is statistically insignificant (in both tables), so we fail to reject the hypothesis that the difference between the two is 0.
-Furthermore, we can observe from the histograms/tables that the variances for the ATP and WTA upset frequencies are approximately equal as well.
-In all, we observe virtually identical samples for both tours.
-This already helps us disprove the base claim, but there are some more interesting conclusions to be found when we break this down even further.
+The difference in average upset frequency between the ATP and WTA tours generally and for the players with 10+ appearances is statistically insignificant.
+As a result, we cannot confidnetly make the claim that the two tours perform differently.
+Furthermore, we can observe from the histograms/tables that the upset frequency variances are approximately equal for both tours.
+This is all to say that we observe virtually identical distributions for both tours.
+This already gives us evidence against the base claim, but there are some more interesting conclusions to be found when we break this down even further.

 ### Match Format